astronomer/docs/astro/environment-variables.md

 :::info

 Airflow connections set with environment variables do not appear in the Airflow UI.
-They can only be seen and updated from the Cloud UI or your Dockerfile.
+They can only be seen and updated in the Cloud UI or your Dockerfile.

 :::